 Photo 6.
 Looking north at where the scarp crack extends off of the shoulder and into the embankment.

 Photo 7.

 Looking north

 towards the north

 end of the scarp

 crack and patch,

-with SI17-2 in the
+with SI17-5 on

-background.
+the left

 Photo 8.
 Looking north at dip in the SBL.